LukePappa/Ourism/text.md

-The essence of existence is God.
-Union with Him constitutes true fulfillment.
+The essence of existence is bliss.
+Attunement to it is one's true purpose.